MicrosoftDocs/SupportArticles-docs/support/developer/webapps/iis/site-behavior-performance/http-500-response-binarywrite.md

 ---
 title: HTTP 500 or Response buffer limit exceeded
-description: This article describes a problem where the client receives an 'HTTP 500' or 'Response buffer limit exceeded' error occurs when you send a file by using a web server that has IIS 7 or a later version installed. ms.date: 04/15/2020 ms.custom: sap:Site Behavior and Performance\Runtime errors and exceptions, including HTTP 400 and 50x errors ms.reviewer: mlaing, v-jayc
+description: This article describes a problem where the client receives an 'HTTP 500' or 'Response buffer limit exceeded' error occurs when you send a file by using a web server that has IIS installed. ms.date: 04/15/2020 ms.custom: sap:Site Behavior and Performance\Runtime errors and exceptions, including HTTP 400 and 50x errors ms.reviewer: mlaing, v-jayc
 ---
 # HTTP 500 or Response buffer limit exceeded error when using Response.BinaryWrite in IIS

-This article helps you resolve the error (HTTP 500 or Response buffer limit exceeded) that occurs when you use the `Response.BinaryWrite` method to send a file.
+This article helps you resolve the error (HTTP 500 or Response buffer limit exceeded) that occurs when you use the `Response.BinaryWrite` method in ASP to send a file.

-_Original product version:_ &nbsp; Internet Information Services 7 and later versions
+_Original product version:_ &nbsp; Internet Information Services, Active Server Pages (ASP)
 _Original KB number:_ &nbsp; 944886

 ## Symptoms

-When you send a file to a client computer from a Web server on which Internet Information Services (IIS) 7 or a later version is installed, you may receive an error message on the client computer that resembles one the following:
+When you send a file to a client computer from a Web server on which Internet Information Services (IIS) is installed, you may receive an error message on the client computer that resembles one the following:

 - Error message 1